Considering a pet bird? These breeds are a great place to start your research!

 Cockatiels are a great bird for first-time bird owners due to their friendly and playful disposition, as well as their trainability.
 Unlike some other breeds, cockatiels are not very noisy, making them great pets for apartments.

-Cockatiels have a lifespan of approximately of 35 years, which can be intimating to new owners, but these social creatures can make a great addition to any family.
+Cockatiels have a lifespan of approximately of 35 years, which can be intimating to new owners, but these sociable creatures can make a great addition to any family.

 "Parakeet" is a broad term for small to medium-sized birds with long tail feathers.
 Since this term is so broad, it encompasses a wide range of diverse breeds.
 In North America, the most common type of parakeet is the budgie.